Solution of all quartic matrix models: The setup

-in the Kontsevich model (in dimension $D=0$; generalised in \cite{Grosse:2016pob, Grosse:2016qmk} to $D\in \{2,4,6\}$).
-Its solution found by Makeenko and Semenoff \cite{Makeenko:1991ec} was later understood as key ingredients of the \emph{spectral curve of topological recursion} \cite{Eynard:2007kz, Eynard:2016yaa}.
-The solution is universal in terms of an implicitly defined parameter $c$, which depends on $E,\lambda$ and the dimension $D\in \{0,2,4,6\}$:
+in the Kontsevich model (in dimension $D=0$; generalised in \cite{Grosse:2016pob, Grosse:2016qmk} to $D\in \{2,4,6\}$; with $\lambda$ the coefficient in the potential $P(\Phi)=\frac{\mathrm{i}\lambda}{3}\mathrm{Tr}(\Phi)$).
+Its solution found by Makeenko and Semenoff \cite{Makeenko:1991ec} was later understood to provide the key ingredients of the \emph{spectral curve of topological recursion} \cite{Eynard:2007kz, Eynard:2016yaa}.
+The solution is universal in terms of an implicitly defined parameter $c$, which depends on $E,\lambda$ and a dimension $D\in \{0,2,4,6\}$ (which we introduce in sec.~\ref{sec:renormalisation}):